gaperton/ionic-views/docs/optimization-guidelines.md

 Seems to be a good idea.
 Right?

 Nah, it's not!
 Surprisingly, **tests shows that the first option consumes less memory**.
-Second example throws out of memory exception in a situation when first one doesn't. *Function's bytecode takes more memory than the preallocated object, and both the heap and the code share the same 64K memory quote.*
+In this case, *"dayToSchedule" function's bytecode takes more memory than the preallocated "days" object (~300 vs 80 bytes)*.
+Since both the heap and the code share the same 64K memory quote, it makes the situation worse.

 ## In doubts?
 Measure.